durasj/Polite-UDP-Transfer/README.md

 npm install
 ```

 After file changes, run `npm start`.
-Project should be built and the app opened.
+The project should be built and the app opened.
 For 64-bit win32 and linux folder packaging, run `npm package`
-To create 64-bit win32 and linux installables, run `npm dist`
+To create 64-bit win32 and linux installable, run `npm dist`

 See [package.json](package.json) for more available commands